The Patron of Reading scheme was thought up by Tim Redgrave, now headteacher of Ysgol Esgob Morgan in North Wales.

 What have we been doing?

-We visited each school several times during the past 2 academic years.
+We have visited each school several times.

-Promoting the love of reading (after one of our visits one student who was a non reader read 16 books in 7 weeks!)
+Promoting the love of reading (after one of our visits one student who was a non-reader read 16 books in 7 weeks!)

 Performances for students/staff parents and governors.

-Organising a book quiz.
+Organising book quizzes.